literallyjustroy/lwe/README.md

 This section is more detailed and provides some additional information about how to pick a prime modulus to ensure security and correctness

+## Website

+The finished cipher implementation is hosted at: https://lwe.visual.blue